The First Search for Optical Transient as a Counterpart of a Month-timescale IceCube Neutrino Multiplet Event: Analysis

-The level 2 selection is detection-wise Galactic source cut to remove solar system objects and Galactic objects such as variable stars.
-The criteria applied in the standard ZTF alert flow, known as the ``extragalactic cut," are employed in this case as well: (1) no known solar system objects within 5 arcsec, (2) at least two $>5 \sigma$ detections separated by $> 30$ min, and (3) the detection with a positive flux in the subtracted image.
+The level 2 selection is designed to remove moving objects in the Solar system while retaining candidates for new transients.
+The criteria applied in the standard ZTF alert flow are employed in this case as well: (1) no known solar system objects within 5 arcsec, (2) at least two $>5 \sigma$ detections separated by $> 30$ min, and (3) the detection with a positive flux in the subtracted image.

 We estimate the TPR of the level 2 selection in the same way as the level 1 selection.
 However, the TPR against the criterion (2) is contingent upon the phase of the light curve.
-Consequently, we consider the contribution from this criterion at the subsequent stage when performing the statistical test on the neutrino transient source model (see Section~\ref{sec:ana:test}).
-The TPR that successfully meets the level 2 selection criteria, excluding criterion (2), is determined using the same data-driven approach employed for the TPR calculation in the level 1 selection.
+Consequently, we consider the contribution from this criterion at the subsequent stage when performing the statistical test on the neutrino transient source model (see Section~\ref{sec:ana:test}) by imposing the criterion of multiple detections.
+The TPR that corresponds to the level 2 selection criteria, except criterion (2), is determined using the same data-driven approach employed for the TPR calculation in the level 1 selection.
 We apply the level 2 cuts to the alerts of real BTS transients to probe the TPR.

 Figure~\ref{fig:tpr-ec1} shows TPR as a function of PSF magnitude in each band.
-For a typical magnitude range ($18.5\leq \rm{PSF mag} \leq 19.0$), the TPR of level 2 selection is $0.948\pm{0.012}/0.995\pm{0.004}$ in $g$/$r$-band.
+For a typical magnitude range ($18.5\leq \rm{PSF mag} \leq 19.0$), the TPR of level 2 selection is $0.948\pm{0.007}/0.995\pm{0.003}$ in $g$/$r$-band.

 We also estimate the background rate after the level 2 selection using WF control data sample.
 Among 33,339 alerts passing the level 1 selection, 11,622 alerts pass the level 2 selection.
 This corresponds to a background rate of $1.79\pm0.02$ alerts $\rm deg^{-2}$.